 Under existing law, if a person dies in a hospital, convalescent hospital, or board and care facility without known next of kin, the person in charge of the hospital or facility is required to give immediate notice of that fact to the public administrator of the county in which the hospital or facility is located, and if the person in charge fails to do so, the hospital or facility is liable for the cost of internment, as specified, and specified losses incurred by the estate or beneficiaries as a result of the failure to notify.

-This bill would instead require a hospital, convalescent hospital, or board and care facility to make a reasonable attempt to notify any known next of kin that the person died in the facility, or if the body of a person is transferred to a hospital after death, the person in charge of the hospital or facility to make a reasonable attempt to notify any known next of kin that the person's body is being held by the hospital, and if after a reasonable attempt the facility cannot notify next of kin, to give notice to the public administrator as described above.
-The bill would make a hospital or a residential care facility for the elderly that fails to notify any known next of kin liable for a civil penalty of $200 per day, up to a maximum of $50,000, measured from the time it would take to make a reasonable effort to notify the next of kin, as determined by the State Department of Public Health or the State Department of Social Services, as applicable, until the actual knowledge by the next of kin of the decedent's death.
-The bill would authorize the applicable department to assess a penalty after notice and an opportunity to be heard.
+This bill would instead require the person in charge of a general acute care hospital or a skilled nursing facility to make a reasonable attempt to notify any known next of kin that the person died in the hospital or facility, or if the body of a person is transferred to a general acute care hospital after death, the person in charge of the hospital to make a reasonable attempt to notify any known next of kin that the person's body is being held by the hospital, and if after a reasonable attempt the hospital or facility cannot notify next of kin, to give notice to the public administrator as described above.
+The bill would make a hospital or facility that fails to notify any known next of kin liable for a civil penalty of $200 per day, up to a maximum of $50,000, measured from the time it would take to make a reasonable attempt to notify the next of kin, as determined by the State Department of Public Health, until the actual knowledge by the next of kin of the decedent's death.
+The bill would authorize the department to assess the penalty after notice and an opportunity to be heard.

 AB 2598: 7600.5 PROB